 A fun trivia fact for those who know US historical literature.
 There is a suite in the Nasrid Palaces dedicated to Washington Irving.
 Very little is explained about this in the audio guide, so I had to look it up.
 The writer, famous for The Legend of Sleepy Hollow, was traveling through Granada and asked the then-governor if he could see the Alhambra.
 Celebrities then and now get special permissions, and Irving was able to stay there for a short time.
 He wrote a book about his experiences, and they returned the favor by naming the suite he stayed in after him!

-After seeing the other buildings, the clock hit noon and the grounds were noticeably more full.
-I was about to leave, but did find one other interesting bit of trivia:
+After seeing a few of the other buildings, the clock hit noon and the grounds were noticeably more full.
+I ended up skipping the Generalife, as my feet were hurting the tour groups were many at this point.
+After a stop through the bathrooms (housed in one of the medieval buildings, naturally) I was about to leave, but did find one other interesting bit of trivia:

 Did you know there is a colony of feral cats that live at the Alhambra?
 And that are employees specifically in charge of feeding, caring for, and neutering these cats?
 I saw several signs asking people not to pet the cats.
 Alhambra cats!
 I feel they need their own Instagram feed….

 On my way back down, there were now dozens of people walking up that hill.
 Again, go early or late to avoid these people.
 On the plus side, no signage was needed at that point.
-I headed back to my hotel, exhausted and ready to take up Granada on its many baths and spas.
+Once you get out of the park and onto the street, you’ll see several artisan and souvenir shops now open that sell a variety of textiles, ceramics, as asornate (or fake ornate) lacquered wooden boxes.
+Known as teracea, it’s beautiful and definitely worth stopping by to pick out items to take home.
+Cuesta de Gomerez, the street that leads into the park, has some of the cheaper options.
+If you want bigger pieces, I would talk to your hotel about which studios to visit.After purchasing a few small boxes, I headed back to my hotel, exhausted and ready to take up Granada on its many baths and spas.